 6. Arno: the mobile app for agency principals from Renaissance Alliance

-Arno is a Renaissance Alliance member-exclusive mobile app that helps agency principals quickly find and flag opportunities for revenue growth, policy renewals, and goal setting and tracking.
+Arno is a Renaissance Alliance member-exclusive mobile app that helps agency principals quickly find and flag opportunities for revenue growth, policy renewals, goal setting, and tracking.

 At its core, Arno helps independent agency principals with four important tasks:

-1. Look backwards: Explore what happened yesterday, last week, last quarter, etc. within your agency.
+1. Look backward: Explore what happened yesterday, last week, last quarter, etc. within your agency.

 3. Take action: Seamlessly reach out to your team and your customers.